prodgang/prod/words/pre/poset.md

 Sometimes this can get a bit ridiculous: there's a whole [corner of the internet](https://tiermaker.com/) dedicated to ranking things that realistically cannot be ranked.
 On the other side, [some people](https://culanth.org/fieldsights/comparison-the-impossible-method) are averse to any form of comparison altogether.

-These tensions are reconciled in what mathematicians call a *partial order*.
+These tensions are (partially) reconciled in what mathematicians call a *partial order*.
 A partial order is one of my favourite math gizmos because it has affected the way I understand not only the mathematical world, but also the real world.
 The idea behind partial orders can basically be summed up with the slogan:
 > Not everything is better or worse.
 Some things are just different.

 Here's an informal example.
 Suppose you want to buy a smoothie.
 You want it to be healthy, tasty and cheap.
 Some smoothies are genuinely better than others: a banana smoothie is healthier, tastier and cheaper than a chocolate and truffle smoothie which is itself slightly tastier but otherwise the same as a chocolate and balsamic vinegar smoothie.
 On the other hand, a superfood smoothie is tastier and healthier than a banana smoothie, but more expensive.
 So neither is wholly better than the other, which we will call *incomparable*.
 We can draw these relationships in what's called a *Hasse Diagram*: